MarcoIeni/release-plz/website/docs/github/quickstart.md

     steps:
       - name: Checkout repository
         uses: actions/checkout@v4
+        with:
+          # `fetch-depth: 0` is needed to clone all the git history, which is necessary to
+          # release from the latest commit of the release PR.
+          fetch-depth: 0
       # Use your favorite way to install the Rust toolchain.
       # The action I'm using here is a popular choice.
       - name: Install Rust toolchain